Blog Listen About Listen Free →

 Should I keep the house in a divorce?

 It depends on the full financial picture — not just what the house is worth today.
 Keeping the house means taking on mortgage payments, property taxes, insurance, and maintenance on a single income.
-It also means giving up assets that would have grown tax-deferred for decades.
+It also means giving up assets (often retirement accounts) that would have grown tax-deferred for decades.
 Run the numbers on both options over 10 years before deciding.

 Is it better to keep the house or take retirement in divorce?